 Feedstock Flexibility

-Today, quality biodiesel can be made from plant oils, animal fats, used cooking oil — and even new sources such as algae.
-The ability to use different feedstocks to create high-quality biodiesel is known as feedstock flexibility, and it has many benefits.
+Today, quality biodiesel can be made from plant oils, animal fats, used cooking oil — and even new sources such as algae and cover crops.
+The ability to use different feedstocks to create high quality biodiesel is known as feedstock flexibility, and it has many benefits.

 1. More predictable pricing and availability.
-Feedstock flexibility frees a producer from some of the instability of commodity markets — which provides economic and supply chain advantages to customers.
-When the price rises or there are supply issues on a certain feedstock, a multi-feedstock refinery can switch to an alternative.
+Feedstock flexibility helps remove some of the instability of commodity markets — which provides supply chain advantages to customers.
+When the price rises or there are supply issues for a certain feedstock, a multi-feedstock refinery can switch to an alternative.

 2. Customized fuel.
-Feedstock flexibility captures the best properties of different feedstocks.
-So different types of biodiesel “recipes” can be made to achieve the various performance and price objectives customers want.
+Feedstock flexibility attempts to captures some of the best properties of different feedstocks.
+So different types of biodiesel “recipes” can be made to achieve the various performance and other objectives customers want.

 3. Lower carbon intensity.
 That’s a big deal in states like California, where the Low Carbon Fuel Standard (LCFS) requires the reduction of the carbon intensity of transportation fuels.1 This can be achieved through the increased use of inedible feedstocks to produce biodiesel.